 An introduction to literature across cultures.
-This course focuses on storytelling as a way to learn about peoples from around the world.
+This course focuses on story-telling as a way to learn about peoples from around the world.
 Authors selected are from North America, Asia, Africa, Latin America, and Europe.
+This course is reading intensive.